Glaive-Free-Fire/MGQP-Map-Editor/README.md

 - **Fixed Indentation Issues:** Automatic correction of indentation errors in map files.

 ### UI/UX Improvements
+- **Revolutionary Interface:** Complete overhaul of the core matching system provides more intuitive and reliable user experience.
+- **Enhanced Performance:** Significantly faster processing of large files with optimized algorithms.
+- **Better Error Reporting:** More accurate error detection with detailed diagnostic information.
+- **Automatic Fix Tools:** New contextual buttons appear only when relevant errors are detected.
+- **Improved Block Management:** Better handling of block deletion and generation with visual feedback.
 - **Cleaner Interface:** Contextual buttons reduce interface clutter.
-- **Better Error Reporting:** More detailed error messages and statistics.
 - **Enhanced Batch Mode:** Complete file visibility with color-coded status indicators.
 - **Improved Statistics:** Detailed file counts and error summaries in batch mode.
 - **New Error Types:** Visual indicators for orphaned lines and other new error categories.
-- **Improved Block Management:** Better handling of block deletion and generation with visual feedback.

 ### Previous Features (v1.4.30)
 - **Japanese-Only Mode:** Added ability to create translations from scratch by loading only Japanese files.